Damilola1200/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that Display the content of the /etc/passwd file
+A script that Display the content of /etc/passwd and /etc/hosts